priyankasaggu/priyankasaggu.github.io/_posts/2025-12-19-k8s-serviceaccount-jwt.md

 }
 ```

-Voila, we got it.
+Voila, I got it.

-See, the `kid` and `alg` matches exactly what we got in the decoded output of Part 1 of the JWT token.
+See, the `kid` and `alg` matches exactly what I got in the decoded output of Part 1 of the JWT token.

 ```bash
 {